junxit/us-congress-bills-113/bill.md

 - **(1)** to achieve a fair, equitable, and final settlement of certain claims among certain parties to water rights in the Bill Williams River watershed in the State of Arizona for—
   - **(A)** the Hualapai Tribe (acting on behalf of the Tribe and members of the Tribe); and
-  - **(B)** the Department of the Interior, including, and acting on behalf of, the constituent bureaus of the Department and, as specified, the United States as trustee for the Hualapai Tribe, the members of the Tribe, and the allottees;
+  - **(B)** the Department of the Interior, acting on behalf of the Department and, as specified, the United States as trustee for the Hualapai Tribe, the members of the Tribe, and the allottees;
 - **(2)** to approve, ratify, and confirm—
-  - **(A)** the Big Sandy River-Planet Ranch Water Rights Settlement Agreement entered into among the Hualapai Tribe, the United States as trustee for the Tribe, the members of the Tribe and allottees, the Secretary of the Interior, the Arizona department of water resources, and others, to the extent the Big Sandy River-Planet Ranch Agreement is consistent with this Act; and
+  - **(A)** the Big Sandy River-Planet Ranch Water Rights Settlement Agreement entered into among the Hualapai Tribe, the United States as trustee for the Tribe, the members of the Tribe and allottees, the Secretary of the Interior, the Arizona department of water resources, Freeport Minerals Corporation, and the Arizona Game and Fish Commission, to the extent the Big Sandy River-Planet Ranch Agreement is consistent with this Act; and
-  - **(B)** the Hualapai Tribe Big Sandy River-Planet Ranch Water Rights Settlement Agreement entered into among the Tribe, the United States, and the Freeport Minerals Corporation, to the extent the Hualapai Tribe Agreement is consistent with this Act;
+  - **(B)** the Hualapai Tribe Bill Williams River Water Rights Settlement Agreement entered into among the Tribe, the United States as trustee for the Tribe, members of the Tribe, the allottees, and the Freeport Minerals Corporation, to the extent the Hualapai Tribe Agreement is consistent with this Act;
 - **(3)** to authorize and direct the Secretary—
   - **(A)** to execute the duties and obligations of the Secretary under the Big Sandy River-Planet Ranch Agreement, the Hualapai Tribe Agreement, and this Act;
   - **(B)**